Bachelor of Science Degree in Psychology Now Offered On Campus at UCC

 - Health and Recreation

 At UCC we can help you explore whether psychology could be a field for you.
-You can start with a year long sequence of 3 classes which introduces all the major fields of psychology.
-This sequence is a 200-level set of courses, which indicates a higher level of study.
+You can start with General Psychology 201 and 202 which introduces all the major fields of psychology.
+A 200-level set of courses indicates a higher level of study.
 The courses are typically taken in the second year, after basic writing and math classes area completed.

 Associate Professor, Social Science